oracle-quickstart/oci-arch-devops/devops_instance_group/README.md

     terraform plan
     terraform apply

+Note:
+    In order to test the deployment, grab the public ip of the compute instance and paste it on the browser to see the application running.

 ### Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy the resources: